 Students in Greg Hawks’ video production classes at Pulaski County High School are getting the opportunity to showcase their work in the real world, as well as learning to apply the disciplines of the craft for the rest of their lives to come.

 With six public service announcements (PSAs) currently airing in regular rotation on local CBS affiliate WDBJ7, the students are getting their finished product out to thousands of viewers.
-While those PSAs have been well received by the community, the students are are working on more ideas for future videos and learning the importance of creating a finely polished, quality project.
+While those PSAs have been well received by the community, the students are working on more ideas for future videos and learning the importance of creating a finely polished, quality project.

 “They’re learning life skills and workplace readiness skills,” said Hawks.
 “Those are things that we stress in all the career and technical education programs to help prepare them for life after high school, regardless of the job field they go into.”